 4. Use gamification to create tasks that are challenging and mentally stimulating to avoid employees avoiding tasks after finding them too simple.
 However, find a middle ground between facile and unachievable.

-EdApp’s Authoring Tool
+How to use gamification with EdApp’s Authoring Tool

 Our authoring tool allows for our microlearning modules to present as fun exercises for employees to retain important and serious company information.
 Training is made better by a significant increase in engagement, meaning leaderboards and point scores become more competitive.
 This cycle means that gamification is all the way up and it’s not coming down anytime soon.